CorpulentBrony/CustomTypes/README.md

 join(options?: { isKeyBeforeValue?: boolean, keyValueDelimiter?: string, rowDelimiter?: string, showKey?: boolean, showValue?: boolean }): string;
 ```

-Similar to the [`Array.prototype.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method, combines all the items in a `Map` to a string.
+Similar to the [`Array.prototype.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method, joins all the items of a `Map` into a string.
 If no argument is passed, then the default is `{ isKeyBeforeValue: true, keyValueDelimiter: ":", rowDelimiter: ",", showKey: true, showValue: true }`.
-* `rowDelimiter`: If a string is passed, then all values of the map will be combined and separated by the given delimiter
-* `options`: Passing an object allows more control over output
-  * `isKeyBeforeValue`: If true then the key will appear before the value.
-This is ignored if either `showKey` or `showValue` is false
-  * `keyValueDelimiter`: The delimiter that comes between the key and the value.
-This is ignored if either `showKey` or `showValue` is false
-  * `rowDelimiter`: The delimiter between sets of keys/values
-  * `showKey`: Whether or not to show keys.
-If this and `showValue` are false then an empty string will be returned
-  * `showValue`: Whether or not to show values.
-If this and `showKey` are false then an empty string will be returned

 <dl>
 	<dt><code>rowDelimiter</code></dt>